brodieG/alike/NOTES.md

 These are internal developer notes; don't expect any of it to make much sense.

+## Status

+`res.message` stuff transitioned to two element version, but actually need to change it to be four element, and expose a function that returns the dissasembled message so that it can be put together later.

 ## C Benchmarking

 ### Assessing General Overhead